0xHabitat/tealgarden/docs/teal-basics.md

 ###### tags: `tealgarden` `ethturin`

-# Basic Explainers Teal Garden Track :books:
+# Teal Garden Track - Basic Explainers :books:

 **Hackers**, welcome to our quick explainers, to give you a conception of what you need to consider building with us at **ETH Turin**.